 I have been at CCCU since 2014.
 Before then I was in the Department of History at the University of Essex.
 I have taught predominantly American history in both (with a brief detour into the history of South and Central America), but also more generally Modern History and skills.
-I now convene the second year module Isolation to Domination: The United States of America, 1914-1945, and the third year module A Superhero History.
+I now convene the first year module Isolation to Domination: The United States of America, 1914-1945, and the third year module A Superhero History.
 I am also supervising a number of MA by Research students.

 I have published a wide range of journal articles, book chapters and encyclopedia entries, mostly related to my primary research interest in superheroes and their relationship to American society, though also touching on other areas.
 Science fiction is a major interest of mine, and in 2015 I co-edited Firefly Revisited: Essays on Joss Whedon's Classic Series, which won the Whedon Studies Association Manuscript Prize 2016 (the 'Mr Pointy'); my monograph, Superheroes and American Self Image: From War to Watergate, was published in January 2016, and received a CCCU Faculty of the Humanities Research Award.
 A second co-edited collection, Gender and the Superhero Narrative, is due for publication by the University Press of Mississippi in 2018.